Quinoa Apple Salad brings together crisp fruit, nutty quinoa, and a tangy vinaigrette for the ultimate fall-inspired bite.

 Instructions

-• QUINOA: Prepare the quinoa by rinsing it under cold water in a fine-mesh sieve.
+• Prepare quinoa by rinsing it under cold water in a fine-mesh sieve.
 This removes the bitter saponin coating.
-Combine the quinoa and water (or broth) in a small pot over high heat.
-Bring to a boil, add in a heaping 1/4 teaspoon salt (or salt to taste), reduce the heat to low, and cover the pot.
-Simmer for 10-15 minutes or until the liquid is absorbed.
-Remove from heat, keep the quinoa covered, and let stand for 10-15 minutes.
-Fluff with a fork and then add 2-3 tablespoons of the prepared dressing (see next step).
+Combine quinoa and water (or broth) in a small pot over high heat.
+Bring to a boil, add in a heaping 1/4 teaspoon salt, reduce heat to low, and cover the pot.
+Simmer 10–15 minutes or until the liquid is absorbed.
+Remove from heat, keep covered, and let stand 10–15 minutes.
+Fluff with a fork, then add 2–3 tablespoons of the prepared dressing (see next step).
 Toss and refrigerate to chill until at room temperature.

-• DRESSING: While the quinoa is cooking, prepare the dressing.
-Combine the lemon juice, lemon zest, onion powder, Dijon mustard, salt, and sugar in a small blender or food processor.
+• While quinoa is cooking, prepare the dressing.
+Combine 1/4 teaspoon lemon zest, 4 tablespoons lemon juice, onion powder, mustard, salt, and sugar in a small blender or food processor.
 Blend or pulse until completely smooth.
 Slowly pour in the oil and blend just until emulsified.
-Do not overblend.
-Stir in the poppy seeds, transfer to a jar with a lid, and chill in the fridge while preparing the other components of the salad.
+Do not over-blend.
+Stir in poppy seeds, transfer to a jar with a lid, and chill in the fridge while preparing the other parts of the salad.
 Re-shake to combine before dressing the salad.

-• SPINACH: Remove large stems and then coarsely chop the spinach (just a few coarse cuts through all the spinach).
-Add to a large bowl and toss with the room-temperature quinoa.
+• Remove large stems and coarsely chop the spinach (just a few coarse cuts through all the spinach).
+Add to a large bowl and toss with room-temperature quinoa.

 Recipe Notes

-Note 1: Sweetener: Add sugar gradually and to taste preference.
-We prefer the dressing on the sweeter side to complement the savoriness of the quinoa and spinach.
+Note 1: Add sugar gradually and to taste preference.
+I prefer the dressing on the sweeter side to complement the savory taste of the quinoa and spinach.

 Nutrition